kdb04/disssssFTP/README.md

   - Integrate with a secure authentication system or database.
   - Implement account lockout policies after multiple failed attempts.

-- **Concurrency Handling**:
-  - Enhance the server to handle multiple client connections concurrently using Goroutines more effectively.

 - **Logging and Monitoring**:
   - Implement comprehensive logging for auditing purposes.
   - Set up monitoring to track server health and performance.